teamdeeson/codex/docs/working-at-deeson/maternity-paternity-and-shared-leave-guide.md

 - If you decide not to return to work after maternity / adoption leave, you must give us notice of your resignation as soon as possible and in accordance with the terms of your contract of employment.
 If your notice period would expire after maternity / adoption leave has ended, we may require you to return to work for the remainder of the notice period.

-- If you are fully entitled to receive statutory maternity / adoption pay, then you will receive your full 39 week entitlement even if you resign.

-### How can I share parental leave with my partner?
+## How can I share parental leave with my partner?

 Firstly you and your partner must meet the eligibility criteria described earlier.
 If you do: